A simple project using seashells and kitchen dishes to make a beautiful, garden art bird bath.

 If you don’t want to use it as a bird bath, you can always turn it into a planter like the ones shown here.

-I’ll show you the variations I made, provide a tutorial, and give you some additional ideas.
+I’ll show you the variations I made, provide a tutorial (scroll down), and give you some additional ideas.
 The possibilities are endless.
 I’m quite obsessed with this!

 Like many gardeners, I’m obsessed with burlap (also known as hessian or jute).
 There’s something about the texture that is a perfect combination of wild and tame—much like cultivated gardens!